kobbistan/ip-checker/README.md

-# ip-checker
+# ip-find

-ip-checker is a python based app to check user ip address on the commandline
+ip-checker is a python3 based app to check user ip address on the commandline